 How it works

-Metoclopramide belongs to classes of drugs called antiemetics and prokinetics.
+Metoclopramide belongs to two classes of drugs: antiemetics and prokinetics.
 Antiemetics are used to reduce nausea and vomiting, and prokinetics are used to empty the contents of your stomach faster.
 A class of drugs is a group of medications that work in a similar way.
-These drugs are often used to treat similar conditions.
+These kinds of drugs are often used to treat similar conditions.

-This drug works by emptying the contents of your stomach.
+Metoclopramide works by helping with emptying the contents of your stomach.
 It does this by increasing your stomach muscle contractions.
 This speeds up the movement of food through your stomach and intestines.
-It also increases the tightness of your lower esophageal sphincter (the muscle connecting your esophagus and stomach).
+Metoclopramide also increases the tightness of your lower esophageal sphincter.
 This stops stomach acid from flowing back up to your esophagus.

 This drug also prevents nausea and vomiting.
 It does this by blocking receptors in your body that are responsible for triggering nausea and vomiting.

-Metoclopramide oral tablet may cause drowsiness.
-Some people may have dizziness, nervousness, or headaches after they stop taking this drug.
+Like most drugs, metoclopramide oral tablets may cause mild to serious side effects.
+Some people may have drowsiness, dizziness, nervousness, or headaches after they stop taking this drug.
 It can also cause other side effects.

 More common side effects